 Lovingly mixing and mastering for balance, warmth, clarity and loudness.
 I want to maximise your music's potential and get it sounding crisp and modern for all listening environments.

-I am the resident mastering engineer at ROOT73, a community arts and music organisation in London.
-I specialise in R&B/Hip Hop/Trap, and also work with Singer/Songwriters and Indie bands.
+Mastering Engineer at A Cut Above London.
+I am also the resident mastering engineer at ROOT73, a community arts and music organisation in London.
+I specialise in R&B/Hip Hop, and Singer/Songwriters.

-I will prepare your music to commercial standards ready for radio and digital release for an accessible price.
-Many of the tracks I have worked with through ROOT 73 and other clients have got repeat air time on London's BBC Radio 1XTRA, Radar Radio and Reprezent Radio.
+I will prepare your music to commercial standards ready for radio, digital release and playback in all listening environments for an accessible price.
+Many of the tracks I've worked with through A Cut Above and ROOT73 have got repeat air time on BBC Radio 1XTRA, Radar Radio and Reprezent Radio.
+I can also offer my opinion to help you improve your music.

-I offer free mix appraisals prior to track masters so we don't waste time and money mastering something which could be mixed better.
-I also offer a fast mixing service.
+I offer mix appraisals prior to track masters so we don't waste time mastering something which could be mixed better.
+I also offer mixing and audio repair services.

 +$10 - 24 hour rush